rasterio/rasterio/docs/datasets.rst

            [0, 0, 0, ..., 0, 0, 0],
            [0, 0, 0, ..., 0, 0, 0]], dtype=uint8)

 The returned object is a 2-dimensional Numpy ndarray.
-The GeoTIFF file that Rasterio uses for testing has 0 values in the corners:
+The representation of that array at the Python prompt is just a summary; the GeoTIFF file that Rasterio uses for testing has 0 values in the corners, but has nonzero values elsewhere.

 .. code-block::